sage-arts/Computer-Painting/README.md

   <li>max_thickness: The maximum thickness of each shape in pixels (default is 5).</li>
 </ul>

-Feel free to experiment with these parameters to create your own unique rangoli images!
+Feel free to experiment with these parameters to create your own unique rangoli patterns!